pgrady1322/T2T-Polish/README.md

 ## How to run (Quick Start)

 Allocate a fairly large amount of RAM relative to the size of your read set.
 The Racon step requires the loading of all reads into memory.
 For instance, a Revio flow cell (~100Gb) requires approximately 400Gb of RAM on a mammalian genome.
+This pipeline also accepts Herro-corrected ONT reads (use the ONT setting to account for ONT-specific base biases).

 ```
 automated-polishing.sh <num_threads> <num_iterations> <in_draft_fasta> <in_reads> <in_readmers> <out_prefix> <read_type>